JS DOM: Browser Window Object

 .

-The window object and its properties and their behavior is called Browser Object Model (BOM).
+The window object and its properties and their behavior is sometimes called the Browser Object Model (aka BOM).

 One of the most important property of window